-Some of the worlds most popular races are Barcelona World Race, La Route du Rhum, The Transat, Volvo Ocean Race, Velux 5 Oceans, and Vendee Globe.
+Some of the world’s most popular yacht races in the world include the Barcelona World Race, La Route du Rhum, the Transat, the Volvo Ocean Race, the Velux 5 Oceans, and Vendee Globe.

-Route du Rhum is organized quadrennially and celebrates the 40th anniversary this year it also broke attendance records.
-Route du Rhum has great importance for the French.
-French Loïck Peyron currently holds the record with 7 days 15 hours 8 minutes 32 seconds, and the average velocity of 22.93 Knots on his 7th time in the race.
-Peyron is also present at this year with the same boat Canadian Mike Birch won the very first title of Route du Rhum in 1978 with the 23 days 6 hours 59 minutes.
+Holding great importance for the French, the Route du Rhum celebrates its 40th anniversary this year and will be expecting the highest attendance yet.
+French yachtsman Loïck Peyron currently holds the record with a time of 7 days 15 hours 8 minutes 32 seconds, and an average velocity of 22.93 Knots on his 7th time in the race.
+Peyron will also be attending this year’s race with the same boat with which Canadian yachtsman Mike Birch won the very first title of Route du Rhum in 1978, with the record time of 23 days 6 hours 59 minutes.

-There are 6 race categories in total: ULTIME, Multi50, Imoca, Class40, RhumMulti, RhumMono.
-It is expected to be completed approximately in 6 days this year and last for 3542 miles or 6560 km.
+There are 6 race categories in total: ULTIME, Multi50, Imoca, Class40, RhumMulti, and RhumMono.
+The race this year is expected to be completed in approximately 6 days over a span of 3542 miles or 6560 km.